MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/custom-transport.md

 Implementing the **Play**, **Pause**, and **Stop** functions is not sufficient for supporting transport controls.
 Often the **Play** and **Pause** commands are implemented with the same button that changes its appearance to indicate whether the video is currently playing or paused.
 Moreover, the button shouldn't even be enabled if the video has not yet loaded.

 These requirements imply that the video player needs to make available a current status indicating if it's playing or paused, or if it's not yet ready to play a video.
-(The three platforms also support properties that indicate if the video can be paused, or can be moved to a new position, but these properties are applicable for streaming video rather than video files, so they are not supported in the `VideoPlayer` described here.)
+(Each platform also supports properties that indicate if the video can be paused, or can be moved to a new position, but these properties are applicable for streaming video rather than video files, so they are not supported in the `VideoPlayer` described here.)

 The **VideoPlayerDemos** project includes a `VideoStatus` enumeration with three members: